oroeder/oroeder.github.io/index.md

 *Seven Games* reviewed in the [New York Times](https://www.nytimes.com/2022/01/25/books/review/seven-games-oliver-roeder.html), [Wall Street Journal](https://www.wsj.com/articles/seven-games-book-review-chess-knights-poker-cowboys-and-the-rise-of-the-computer-opponent-11642780517), [Times Literary Supplement](https://www.the-tls.co.uk/articles/seven-games-oliver-roeder-book-review-james-mcconnachie/), and [Nature](https://www.nature.com/articles/d41586-022-00485-w), and an interview about the book in [Alcalde](https://alcalde.texasexes.org/2022/03/oliver-roeder-seven-games-book/)

 ["Mass Incarceration: The Silence of the Judges"](http://www.nybooks.com/articles/2015/05/21/mass-incarceration-silence-judges/) in the New York Review of Books, on my postdoc research

+["FiveThirtyEight Enters the Puzzle Game"](http://observer.com/2015/12/fivethirtyeight-enters-the-puzzle-game/) in the New York Observer

 ### Audio